jpodwys/superagent-cache/README.md

 ## .forceUpdate(bool)

 Tells superagent-cache to perform an ajax call regardless of whether the generated cache key is found.
 By default, forceUpdate is false.

 #### Arguments

+* bool: boolean, default: false

+## .preventDuplicateCalls(bool)

+When activated, superagent-cache will keep track of all pending AJAX calls.
+If a call is attempted while an identical call is already pending, the duplicate call will not be made.
+When the original AJAX call returns, it's response will be used to respond to all duplicate calls.

+#### Arguments